-- Reset website permissions in Chrome
+Reset website permissions in Chrome

 Can you clear cookies for one site in Chrome?

 You can clear cookies for one site on Chrome from the padlock menu in the Address bar.
 Or you can open Site settings and deal with all websites in your history.
 Both in regards to their cookies/cached data and permissions.

 1. Clear cache for a specific site on Chrome for Android and iOS

-You can clear the general cache that Chrome got from all websites or, just like on desktop, clear cache and remove permissions for individual websites.
+You can clear the general cache that Chrome got from all websites or, just like on the desktop, clear the cache and remove permissions for individual websites.
 You can do that in Site settings or from the address bar.
 If you want to manage cookies in general, you can do that in Site settings, too.

 Here’s how to clear cache (cookies) from particular websites in Chrome for Android/iOS: